 Bastrop State Park

-Nearly 10 years ago, a forest fire raced through Bastrop State Park, damaging many of the pine trees.
-The recovery started in 2012 and now the young trees cover the scars of the fire.
+Over 10 years ago, a forest fire raced through Bastrop State Park, damaging many of the pine trees.
+Due to replanting of the area, the young trees cover the scars of the fire.

-Find clusters of old-growth pines around the Civilian Conservation Corps (CCC) built cabins.
-Mirroring the National Park Service’s rustic architecture style, the cabins used local materials when built in the 1930s by young men as a part of the New Deal.
+Visitors can find clusters of old-growth pines in Bastop State Park, especially around the Civilian Conservation Corps (CCC) built cabins.
+The cabins used local materials when built in the 1930s by young men as a part of the New Deal.
+Each mirror the design of National Park Service’s rustic architecture style,

 What to do in Bastrop State Park

 Bastrop offers hiking with 8.5 miles of trails.
-And some of the trails can be used for biking as well.
+Some of the trails can be used for biking as well.

-State Parks don’t require a fishing license and loan out equipment.
-Great for visitors who want to try out fishing.
-Head to the visitor center for equipment and drop a line in Lake Mina, a .5-acre lake.
+State Parks don’t require a fishing license and most loan out equipment.
+Great for families who want to try out fishing.
+The visitor center is the place for equipment then drop a line in Lake Mina, a .5-acre lake.

 Camping in Bastrop State Park